Mathematics MSc

 Entry requirements

 A bachelor degree with a 2:1 (hons) in mathematics or a closely related subject.
-You should have strong grades in mathematical modules.
-We may ask for further detailed module information if these are not clear on your transcript.
+Successful applicants will have strong grades in mathematics modules.

 International